Jack Melick

-John T. Melick Jr. (Born on 21 December 1929 in North Plainfield NJ — 25 June 2021) was a popular American bandleader, pianist, and arranger.
-Throughout the 1960s Melick had become well-known and in-demand on the Dallas country club circuit.
+John T. Melick Jr. (December 21, 1929 – June 25, 2021) was an American bandleader, pianist, and arranger.

 Early life

 Melick was born and raised in North Plainfield, New Jersey, where he attended North Plainfield High School.
-Like many American children of his era, piano lessons were an early part of his education.
+Like many American kids of his era, piano lessons were an early part of his education.
 His mother was a school teacher and his father was an insurance salesman; both recognized his early interest and talent as a musician and encouraged his pursuit of a musical life.
-He proclaimed his intention to become a band leader at the age of 7, and has spent more than 65 years as an active band leader and pianist.
+He proclaimed his intention to become a band leader at the age of 7.
 Raised on the Great American Songbook of the 1930s and 1940s, he became immersed in the jazz and big band cultures of his youth.

-Among others, his early musical influences included legendary jazz musicians like Louis Armstrong, Charlie Parker, Dizzy Gillespie, and Stan Kenton.
+Among others, his early musical influences included famous jazz musicians like Louis Armstrong, Charlie Parker, Dizzy Gillespie, and Stan Kenton.
 His career would be most influenced by popular band leaders like Freddy Martin, Harry James, and Orrin Tucker.

-Melick formed his first band at the age of 13 and had his first paying gig at the age of 14, playing piano for students at a local dance studio.
-At the age of 16, fate offered him (and other musicians his age) a unique opportunity to perform publicly as the older, more experienced musicians were in Europe or Asia fighting World War II.
+Melick formed his first band at the age of 13 and had his first paying gig at the age of 14, playing the piano for students at a local dance studio.
+At the age of 16, fate offered him (and other musicians his age) a unique opportunity to perform publicly as the older and more experienced musicians were in Europe or Asia fighting in World War II.
 He began playing local dance gigs culminating in a summer 1946 engagement at Camp Sagamore (an adult resort) in the Pocono Mountains of Pennsylvania.
-It was an engagement he and his young band would play for the following two summers.
+It was an engagement him and his young band would play for the following two summers.

 Another primary influence in the direction of his career was a contemporary musician.
 William John "Bill" Evans was his classmate at North Plainfield High School and a friendly "competitor" for local music jobs during their high school years.
-A future jazz star and Grammy winner, Evans was usually the first choice to play piano at local proms and social events.
+A future jazz star and Grammy winner, Evans was usually the first choice to play the piano at local proms and social events.
 Rather than remain constantly in Evans' shadow as a pianist, Melick decided the best route to success on the local scene was to be the "leader of the band" and concentrate on commercial dance music.
-Some 69 years later, the Jack Melick Orchestra is still going strong.